 Baby feeding supplies – Even if you plan to breastfeed have bottles and formula on hand, just for your peace of mind.
 Plans don’t always go as planned. 🙂

 Essentials For Mom…

 Soft Robe – This robe is everything.
 It is soo soft and basically feels like wearing a sweater.
 It’s warm, but not overly bulky and I just love it.
 It was awesome to have in the hospital and is great for late-night nursing sessions.
 Even if you haven’t had a baby recently, just buy this robe.

 Sweatpants – Others may share cute coming home outfits a la Princess Kate, but that’s not me.
 I care about you and I’m here to tell you if you are expecting a baby or just had a baby… buy some sweatpants and a cozy robe.
 (Actually this is good advice for everyone).
-But really you need comfort and an elastic waistband right now.
-I’m currently wearing these sweats and life in them is good.
+As a mom to a newborn what you really need is comfort and an elastic waistband right now.

 DVDs, Amazon prime, or Netflix subscription – Before each baby I pick out a show to watch while breastfeeding, rocking, and generally being up at all hours with the baby.
 I found that if I wasn’t watching something I would just stare at the clock as the minutes turned to hours and get totally stressed out!
 Which I feel like my little one could sense and then they would be stressed and stay awake even longer.
 Bad cycle.
 So with each baby I picked out a show to be something I only watched during those hard times.
 Layla was Nashville/Friends, Barrett was Gilmore Girls and Griffin is Parks and Rec.
 I choose something lighthearted (this is not a time to watch Law & Order SVU), and it also has to be interesting enough to keep me awake!
 Forget about the dishes or vacuuming your floors, this is a time when it is totally acceptable to let it all go, binge-watch and baby snuggle.